eb-del/mettle/content/General/Magic.md

 It is believed by many that magic is not native to [[Seath]], acting in opposition to the natural order of the world.
 It is believed that magic stems from the otherworldly intervention of the [[Races#Actors and Agents|actor races]]; that magic is native to elsewhere.
 In [[Humans|humans]] (and certain species of [[Animals|animal]]), magic has the unique property of interfacing with the [[Psyche|psyche]] or soul—a fundamental relationship at the core of all forms of sorcery.

-# Practitioners
-The most common and most broad term used for any [[Humans|human]] magic-practitioner is **sorcerer**[^sorc].
-The term often carries the connotation of someone who uses magic to capture, bend, and weave fate; to oppose the natural order with one's ambition.
-This connotation can come with both praise and prejudice.
-The terms  **mage**[^mag] and **wizard**[^wiz] are alternative titles for sorcerers, typically associated with more experienced, older practitioners.

-When an individual diversifies their responsibilities and areas of study beyond the use of magic (as is often encouraged), **philosopher** and **sage** are also sometimes used—sage in particular is often used for traditional, hereditary magic-practitioners from smaller chiefdoms.

-In addition to these broader titles, there are also more specific, specialist titles from the many disciplines and subdisciplines of magic (such as pyrokinesist, a practitioner of [[Kinesis#Pyrokinesis|pyrokinesis]]).

 # Disciplines of Magic
 There are many disciplines in the study and practice of magic.